Gamer (2009 film): Plot

-Kable is brought to the Humanz' hideout; he refuses to help their fight against Castle, but learns of Angie's current location in Society.
+Kable is brought to the Humanz' hideout; he refuses to help their fight against Castle but learns of Angie's current location in Society.
 He rescues her, escaping from both Hackman and Castle's security forces.
-They are met by Gina (Kyra Sedgwick), the talk show host, secretly assisting the Humanz.
+Gina, the talk show host who secretly assists the Humanz, meets them.
 The Humanz deactivates the nanites in Angie and Kable's brains, and Kable remembers that the original nanites were tested on him while he was still in the military.
-Under Castle's control, Kable shot and killed his best friend, and was imprisoned.
+Under Castle's control, Kable shot and killed his best friend and was imprisoned.

 Upon learning that Castle is the wealthy father who adopted Delia, Kable infiltrates his mansion to get her back.
 He locates Castle, who reveals that his henchmen have already tracked down the Humanz' lair and killed all of them.
-He also reveals that 98% of his own brain has been replaced with nanites, but this allows him to control others, rather than be controlled.
-He plans to release air-borne nanites which will infect the entire United States within six months, giving him ultimate control.
+He also reveals that 98% of his own brain has been replaced with nanites, but this allows him to control others rather than be controlled.
+He plans to release airborne nanites, which will infect the entire country within six months, giving him ultimate control.
 Hackman attacks Kable, who easily kills him.
-Kable then attacks Castle but is frozen in place, as Castle explains that his men have reactivated his and Angie's nanites.

-Unknown to Castle, Gina and Trace (Alison Lohman) escaped the murder, and patch into the Nanex, revealing the confrontation to the world and exposing Castle's plans worldwide.
-They also restore Simon's account, allowing him to regain control of Kable.
+Kable then attacks Castle but is frozen in place as Castle explains that his men have reactivated his and Angie's nanites.
+Unknown to Castle, Gina and Trace escape and patch into the Nanex, exposing the confrontation to the world and exposing Castle's plans worldwide.
+They also restore Simon's account, restoring access of Kable.

-Castle tries to manipulate Kable into killing his own daughter, but he resists, and then Simon's control allows him to attack Castle.
-He and Simon wrestle for control over Kable, but Kable tells Castle to imagine his knife stabbing him.
+Castle tries to manipulate Kable into killing his own daughter, but he resists, allowing Simon to control him and attack Castle.
+He and Simon wrestle for control, but Kable tells Castle to imagine his knife stabbing him.
 Castle unconsciously does so, allowing Kable to kill him and removing his control over everyone.
 With Castle dead, Kable convinces his technicians to deactivate the Nanex, freeing all the "characters" in Society and Slayers.